donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

 Would you like to deploy a test environment? [? for help] (y/N) N
 ```

-- Congrats!
+### Congrats!

 You’ve successfully created a new Copilot application and a service.
 You'll notice that AWS Copilot created a manifest file service with path `copilot/svc-api/manifest.yml`.
-- Please proceed to the next task.

 ## Task 2: Create environment — staging

-Link: [aws.amazon.com/blogs/containers/amazon-ecs-availability-best-practices/][1]

   In this task, we are going to create an environment.
 You can create an environment upon `copilot init` execution.
 However, we are going to separate that particular task so we know how to manually create an environment as well as understanding few important flags.

 - Open terminal
 - Navigate to `source/` folder